 Dan Cooper, M.D., a pediatric pulmonologist and associate vice chancellor for clinical and translational science, opened the day by sharing a recollection from his residency at Oakland Children’s Hospital when he watched a child die at 2:00 a.m. from cystic fibrosis.
 There was no treatment available at the time.
 Cooper resolved to work in drug discovery to make a difference for his patients.

-Pramod Khandeghar, Ph.D., UCI vice chancellor for research, and distinguished professor of electrical engineering and computer science discussed research priorities.
-“I think we are positioned to be national leaders in how to do team science right,” said Khandeghar.
+Pramod Khargonekar, Ph.D., UCI vice chancellor for research, and distinguished professor of electrical engineering and computer science discussed research priorities.
+“I think we are positioned to be national leaders in how to do team science right,” Khargonekar said.